Free Dog Training

 Love your dog but feeling the stress because he/she is not trained?

-OPIN is pleased to announce this partnership with the Bartlett Arboretum; without their help we couldn't offer this service year round.
-Classes are open to everyone and are held every Wednesday night (6:30-7:30 pm) at the Bartlett Arboretum located at 151 Brookdale Road in North Stamford (map) (Silver Education Building-lower back entrance in cold and in inclement weather and outdoors on the Great Lawn in nice weather).
-Your dog will learn the basics: to walk nicely on a leash, to sit, stay, down, and to interact positively in the presence of other dogs.
+OPIN is pleased to announce this partnership with the Bartlett Arboretum, without whose help we couldn't offer this service year-round.
+Classes are open to everyone and are held every Wednesday night (6:30-7:30 pm) at the Bartlett Arboretum located at 151 Brookdale Road in North Stamford (map): outdoors on the Great Lawn in nice weather; Silver Education Building (lower back entrance) in cold and inclement weather.
+Your dog will learn the basics: to walk nicely on a leash, to Sit, Stay, Down, and to interact positively in the presence of other dogs.

-Your dog should be outfitted with a 6’ standard lead (no retractable leads) and a choke collar.
-Please bring a copy of your dog’s rabies and license certificate (not the metal tags) to the first class.
+Your dog should be outfitted with a 6-foot standard lead (no retractable leads!) and a choke collar.
+Please bring a copy of your dog’s rabies and license certificates (not the metal tags) to the first class.

 Here's what people are saying about the class...

 I LOVE your classes!
 I wish we could have come to more over the winter, but we really miss them.
 The socialization is important to us (and since we have a pit bull who has some mild socialization issues, we don't feel very welcome in a lot of other training classes in the area.)
 Please keep them going....
 I would even be supportive if you guys charged a small fee for the classes, too.

 Please keep me on your email list!
 I promise we'll come next week!
 It would be helpful to have another class on the weekends, but I know that's asking a lot...

 I am very grateful for your training sessions.
 It has allowed me to socialize Zeno on a regular basis and has helped me to build confidence when Zeno interacts with other dogs.
 Rob has been a wonderful teacher; Zeno remembers to behave when Rob walks near.